 2 tsp dried oregano

-2 tsp smoked paprika (if you don't prefer a smokey flavor, use 4 tsp sweet paprika in place of smoked paprika which can be quite strong)
+2 tsp smoked paprika (if you don't prefer a smokey flavor, use 4 tsp sweet paprika in place of smoked paprika)

 3 cups Spanish or Arborio short grain rice (I used short grain brown rice)